 They also may be trained in how to work with people if music evokes other reactions.
 For instance, some music may unlock unhappy yet vivid memories from the past, or hearing unfamiliar music may cause anxiety.

 Therapists need credentials or a degree from a college or university plus certification from various music therapy associations.

 Music therapists may be hired on staff for a facility or a home health agency.
 They can be asked to set up or teach group classes in the community or work with individuals.

 What we offer

-Our experience has also been similar to some of the national research: music can be calming and comforting; it can help reduce pain and relax clients; and can offer stimulation and the opportunity to improve communication.
+Our experience has also been similar to some of the national research: music can be calming and comforting; it can help reduce pain and relax patients; and can offer stimulation and the opportunity to improve communication.
 Music can also be accompanied by movement which can help someone’s efforts to be more independent, and it can also help bring memories from the past, which can evoke happier times.